 - regardless of form or medium;

-- in the possession or under the control of that public or private body, respectively; and
+- in the possession or under the control of that public or private body, as the case may be; and

-- whether or not it was created by that public or private body, respectively;
+- whether or not it was created by that public or private body.

 4. CONTACT PARTICULARS